DanielCoutoVale/Dependencies/IP-verbs.md

 For an introduction to IP, see [the motivation for IP](IP.md).

 ## Verbs
-There are 60 anchors for verbs ('aux' or 'verb') in the ITTB corpus of which 2/3 (42) happen less than 1% of the time.
+There are 60 anchors for verbs ('aux' or 'verb') in the ITTB corpus of which 2/3 (42) happen for less than 1% of the verbs.
 Our goal is to reduce the number of anchors with frequency higher than 1% to under 10.
 To accommodate the relations between verbs, we shall cover five linguistic phenomena:

 1. Auxiliaries versus process verbs
 2. Finitive versus infinitive verbs